Mookie Betts Player Props: Dodgers vs. Athletics

-Mookie Betts -- with a slugging percentage of .275 in his past 10 games (including zero homers) -- will be in action for the Los Angeles Dodgers against the Oakland Athletics, with Ken Waldichuk on the hill, on August 1 at 10:10 PM ET.
+Mookie Betts, with a slugging percentage of .400 in his past 10 games -- including one home run -- will be in action for the Los Angeles Dodgers against the Oakland Athletics, with Hogan Harris on the mound, August 2 at 10:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Reds.
+He collected two extra-base hits in his previous game (2-for-5 with a double, a home run and an RBI) against the Athletics.

 Mookie Betts Game Info & Props vs. the Athletics